CDCgov/phdi-google-cloud/docs/getting_started.md

 ### Software

 #### Overview
 The team uses VSCode as its IDE, but other options (e.g. IntelliJ, Eclipse, PyCharm, etc.) can be viable as well.
-The main drivers behind using VSCode are its integration with Azure, which is a natural byproduct of them both being Microsoft-owned prodcuts, and the amount of documentation that exists to help get the environment setup.
-The rest of this document will assume that you're using VSCode as your IDE.The project itself is coded primarily in Python.
+The main driver behind using VSCode is that it integrates well with Microsoft Azure, the cloud provider that development on the PHDI project began with originally.
+The rest of this document will assume that you're using VSCode as your IDE.
+The project itself is coded primarily in Python.

-Lastly, there are some dependencies that the team makes use of in order to test Azure functionality locally, which include [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio), [Azure Core Function Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local), and the .NET Core SDK.
-Azurite is a storage emulator, which will let you mock Azure's different data storage options, such as Tables, Queues, and Blobs.
-Azure Core Function Tools are the heart of what allows you to develop Azure functionality locally, and the .NET Core SDK is used for some of the functionality you might develop.
-For example, when building Azure Functions in Java, the .NET framework provides access to bindings (e.g `@BlobTrigger`) that you'll need.

 #### Installation
 1. Install the latest version of [VSCode](https://code.visualstudio.com/download) (or use `brew install vscode`).
-2. Install the [Azure Core Function Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local), but be sure to install the 3.x version, and not 4.x.
-4.x does not work with all Azure functionality as well as one might hope.
-3. Install the [.NET Core SDK 3.1](https://dotnet.microsoft.com/en-us/download/dotnet/3.1).
-Versions 5.0 and 6.0 do not seem to work well with the 3.x Azure Core Function Tools.
-4. Install [Python 3.9.x](https://www.python.org/downloads/).
-As of this writing, this is the highest Python version supported by Azure Funcation Apps.
+2. Install [Python 3.9.x](https://www.python.org/downloads/).
+As of this writing, this is the highest Python version we currently support.
-5. Install [Azure CLI Tools](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
-These tools are essential to work with various aspects of the Azure cloud.
-In the next section, "Developing Azure Locally", we'll go over which Extensions you need to install, including the Azurite Extension, in order to begin developing Azure functionality.
-6. Install [pip](https://pip.pypa.io/en/stable/installation/).
-This is the dependency manager for the Azure Functions
+3. Install [pip](https://pip.pypa.io/en/stable/installation/).
+This is the Python package manager we use.
-7. Install [poetry](https://python-poetry.org/docs/).
-This is the dependency manager for the internal library.
+4. Install the VSCode [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension (optional but recommended).
+5. Install the VSCode [HashiCorp Terraform](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform) extension (optional but recommended).

-### Developing Azure Locally
+### Developing Python Google Cloud Functions

-At a high level, we follow the guide [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code) for how to set up Azure Functions directly for integration with VSCode.
-As mentioned previously, it's possible to use alternative means of working with these functions, but this represents the path that we have found to be well documented and to make certain operations easier.
-To get started with developing Azure functionality in VSCode efficiently, you first need to install some useful extensions.

-#### Extensions

-If you prefer to minimize what gets installed on your machine, you can install each of the following extensions, which should provide the functionality that you need.

-**Azure CLI Tools**
-These are the tools for developing and running commands for the Azure CLI, which is what's needed when you want to run your Azure Functions locally.

-**Azure Account**
-This is the extension used to sign into Azure and manage your subscription.
-Be sure to sign in to your CDC Superuser Account once you've installed this extension.

-**Azure Functions**
-This is the core extension needed to build the Azure Functions locally.

-**Azure Resources**
-This extension isn't explictly necessary, but can be helpful to view and manage Azure resources.

-**Azurite**
-This is another core extension to install as it allows you to mock Azure's data storage tools like Tables, Queues, and Blobs so that you can store and access data locally as if you were engaging with those tools.
-There are other ways to install Azurite, such as with `npm` or Docker, but working with it through the extension works as well.
-If you'd like to install this via Docker or npm, you can see the installation instructions [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=npm).

-If you'd prefer to minimize the amount of things you need to install yourself, you can install a single extension, which will provide all of those listed above plus more.

-**Azure Tools**
-This extension installs 12 different extensions, which include the five listed above as well as Docker, Azure App Service, Azure Resource Manager, Azure Databases, Azure Storage, Azure Pipelines, and Azure Virtual Machines.
-If you find yourself needing these extensions, or believe you'll need them in the future, then installing this one extension could be worth it.

-_Note: At various points in your project, VS Code may ask you if you want to optimize for use with the tools.
-If so, be sure to click yes to optimize._
+At a high level, we follow the guide [here](https://cloud.google.com/functions/docs/how-to) for developing Python runtime Cloud Functions.
+Please note that this guide also provides documentation for Cloud Functions using other runtimes beyond Python so make sure to read carefully.

+#### Cloud Function Directory Structure
+'''
+cloud-functions/
+├── myfunction/
+    ├── main.py
+    ├── requirements.txt
+'''

 #### Testing